-- (i) from time to time as may be necessary to take account of revisions of such national primary or secondary ambient air quality standard or the availability of improved or expeditious methods of attaining such standard, and - (ii) except as provided in paragraph (3)(C), whenever the Administrator finds on the basis of information available to the Administrator that the plan is substantially inadequate to attain the national ambient air quality standard which it implements or to otherwise comply with any additional requirements established under this chapter (CAA)."
+(i) from time to time as may be necessary to take account of revisions of such national primary or secondary ambient air quality standard or the availability of improved or expeditious methods of attaining such standard, and

+(ii) except as provided in paragraph (3)(C), whenever the Administrator finds on the basis of information available to the Administrator that the plan is substantially inadequate to attain the national ambient air quality standard which it implements or to otherwise comply with any additional requirements established under this chapter (CAA)."

-Wisconsin Statutes s.
-285.11(6) provides the WDNR the authority to develop all rules, limits and regulations necessary to meet ambient air quality standards as they evolve and to respond to any U.S. EPA findings of inadequacy with the overall Wisconsin SIP and air management programs.
+Wisconsin Statute s.
+285.11(6) provides the WDNR the authority to develop all rules, limits, and regulations necessary to meet NAAQS as they evolve and to respond to any U.S. EPA findings of inadequacy with the overall Wisconsin SIP and Air Management Programs.